python-poetry/poetry/docs/cli.md

 * `--no-root`: Do not install the root package (your project).
 * `--dry-run`: Output the operations but do not execute anything (implicitly enables --verbose).
 * `--extras (-E)`: Features to install (multiple values allowed).
+* `--no-editable`: Do not install the root package in editable mode.
 * `--no-dev`: Do not install dev dependencies. (**Deprecated**)
 * `--dev-only`: Only install dev dependencies. (**Deprecated**)
 * `--remove-untracked`: Remove dependencies not presented in the lock file. (**Deprecated**)